-Students entering 9th grade who are marked Below Level in reading on their fourth quarter grade 8 report card and who are two or more years below grade level in reading would be eligible for enrollment in this program.
-The high school reading specialist and special educator or ESOL teacher co-teach the program.
-Together they provide students with explicit reading instruction in the following areas: phonemic awareness, phonics, vocabulary, fluency, and comprehension related to all content areas.
-Students are taught in a small group setting utilizing research-based instructional strategies.
-The goal of the program is to support the student in becoming a functional reader across all content areas as a basis for moving toward reading proficiency.
-Students may continue the program in Grade 10 with the recommendation of the reading specialist.
+Students who are marked Below Level in reading and who are two or more years below grade level in reading would be eligible for enrollment in this program.
+The high school reading specialist and special educator or ESOL teacher may co-teach the course.
+Students are provided with explicit reading instructional support in the areas of vocabulary, fluency, and comprehension related to all content areas.
+Students will be provided reading instruction in phonemic awareness and phonics, as needed.
+Students are taught in a small group setting using research-based instructional strategies.
+The goal of the program is to help students become functional readers across all content areas and move toward reading proficiency.
+Students may continue the program for a second year with the recommendation of the reading specialist.